 If you can’t read our guide, the main points are these:

-- Air flow – This only applies if you’re installing in a cabinet, but your wine cooler needs a couple inches of space behind it, a couple more on top and an inch either side to work properly.
+Air flow – This only applies if you’re installing a built in wine fridge, but your wine cooler needs a couple inches of space behind it, a couple more on top and an inch either side to work properly.

 Once you’ve taken all these factors into consideration, you can then choose your wine fridge.
-Once you’ve chosen your wine fridge, you need to know how to install it.
+Once you’ve chosen your wine cooler, you need to know how to install it.

 If you’ve opted for a built-in wine cooler, here are the steps you need to follow to install it.
 You need the following items: